bayegaspard/OpenSetPerf/README.md

 - Navigate up one directory `cd ..` into the root directory for the Repo.
 - You may need to create some folders in the Saves directory namely, `OpenSetPerf\Saves\conf`,`OpenSetPerf\Saves\models`, and `OpenSetPerf\Saves\roc`.
 - Run the model using `python3 src\main\main.py`.
+- Get hyperparameter information by using `python3 src\main\main.py -h`.
 - Alternatively, you can run `chmod +x ./threeRuns.sh` and then `.\threeRuns.sh` to run the model three times.
 - Saves and model outputs will generate in the `Saves` folder.

 - Edit the `src/main/Config.py` file to change the hyperparameters for the model.
-More information in `src/main/README.md`
+More information in `src/main/README.md`.
+You can also edit the hyperparameters using command line parameters, see `python3 src\main\main.py -h` for more details.